xapian/xapian-docsprint/howtos/synonyms.rst

 handled in much the same way.

-If ``FLAG_AUTO_SYNONYMS`` is passed to :xapian-method:`QueryParser::parse_query()` then the QueryParser will automatically expand any term which has synonyms, unless the term is in a phrase or similar.
+If ``FLAG_AUTO_SYNONYMS`` is passed to :xapian-method:`QueryParser::parse_query()` then the :xapian-class:` QueryParser` will automatically expand any term which has synonyms, unless the term is in a phrase or similar.

-If ``FLAG_AUTO_MULTIWORD_SYNONYMS`` is passed to :xapian-method:`QueryParser::parse_query()` then the QueryParser will look at groups of terms separated only by whitespace and try to expand them as term groups.
+If ``FLAG_AUTO_MULTIWORD_SYNONYMS`` is passed to :xapian-method:`QueryParser::parse_query()` then the :xapian-class:` QueryParser` will look at groups of terms separated only by whitespace and try to expand them as term groups.
 This is done in a "greedy" fashion, so the first term which can start a group is expanded first, and the longest group starting with that term is expanded.
-After expansion, the QueryParser will look for further possible expansions starting with the term after the last term in the expanded group.
+After expansion, the :xapian-class:` QueryParser` will look for further possible expansions starting with the term after the last term in the expanded group.

 OP_SYNONYM